-All candidates, successful or not, acclaimed or elected, must also file a financial disclosure statement in relation to their campaign in accordance with section 46 of the Local Elections Campaign Financing Act ("LECFA") enacted just this year.
+A financial disclosure statement must be filed on behalf of all candidates, successful or not, acclaimed or elected, in relation to their campaign in accordance with section 46 of the Local Elections Campaign Financing Act ("LECFA") enacted in 2014.
 This requirement applies whether or not the candidate received contributions or incurred campaign expenses.